 When to learn coding

 While demand is still red-hot and companies are paying top dollar for talent, now’s the best time to learn coding.
 Over the next five to ten years, it’s not unlikely that coding will be a required skill like typing accuracy and digital literacy.

 When you learn coding is really up to you — though anyone will tell you that starting out, it’s very important to do a little daily.
 Like any good habit you’re working to develop, it can be easy to fall off the wagon if you don’t apply a bit each day.

 Now that you know the how, when, and where to learn coding, let’s address the resounding “Why?”

 “Why should I learn coding?”

 The truth is, millions of software engineering jobs are left open every single year due to the lack of available talent.
 Despite great job opportunities, security, and pay, there are a lot of misconceptions about who would make a great programmer.
-(If you’re curious, take this quiz!)
+(If you’re curious, take this quiz: Is Software Engineering for You?)
 That indifference leads people to not try, even if they could be really great at coding.